Coronavirus (COVID19) travel information and advice

 Citizens from 29 countries with which Russia has resumed regular air traffic can enter Russia via a flight from either their own country of citizenship or any of the other 28 countries.
 Although direct flights between Russia and the UK are suspended until at least 1st June 2021, this will mean British citizens can enter Russia via a connecting flight from one of the designated third countries.

-The Russian Visa Application Center is currently still open and can accept new visa applications for any travel due to take place after 1st June 2021, although please be aware that resuming of flights may be further postponed depending on the COVID situation in the UK.
+The Russian Visa Application Centre in London is still accepting all types of Russian visa however applicants need to be aware that flights may be postponed depending on the current coronavirus situation and lockdown regulations in the UK.

 Please note: Visa extensions and compensation for visa fees cannot be granted at this time in accordance with current legislation.